alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-advising-sinners.md

 category: [fatwas,hisbah]
 locale: en
 lang: en
-excerpt: "A Muslim is obliged to enjoin right and forbid wrong with wisdom and good and wise argument."
+summary: "A Muslim is obliged to enjoin right and forbid wrong with wisdom and good and wise argument."
 muftis:
   chairman:
     - name: Shaykh Ibrahim ibn Muhammad Aal Al-Shaykh